-“All we can say is that your swimmers may not be as healthy as they could be if you did not have marijuana in your system,” Dr. Jamin Brahmbhatt, a urologist and sexual health expert at Orlando Health, explains.
-“For my male infertility patients, I do recommend stopping marijuana to maximize fertility.”
+“All we can say is that your swimmers may not be as healthy as they could be if you did not have marijuana in your system,” says Jamin Brahmbhatt, MD, a urologist and sexual health expert at Orlando Health who doesn’t mind using the term “swimmers” in a professional context.
+“For my male infertility patients, I do recommend stopping marijuana to maximize fertility,” he says.

-Dr. Jordan Tishler, a physician and Harvard-trained Holistic Care expert, believes that if the risks of smoking weed were that significant, we’d see the effects more prominently in society.
-That is not to say that cannabis use while trying to conceive is risk-free, but those smaller risks need to be carefully examined through many more formal studies.
+Jordan Tishler, MD, a physician and Harvard-trained Holistic Care expert, believes that if the risks of smoking weed were that significant, we’d see the effects more prominently in society — especially in California and certain parts of Greenwich Village.
+That’s not to say that cannabis use while trying to conceive is risk-free.
+But those smaller risks need to be carefully examined through many more studies.

 “There is no evidence that heavy marijuana users have trouble conceiving or have an increased risk of ill children.
 However, no studies looking for those outcomes have been done to date,” he notes.

 It is tempting to jump to the conclusion that the rise in autism cases could be attributed to the mainstreaming of marijuana, as the domestic production of it has increased tenfold over the past 25 years.
 Still, it’s important to stress that the current study does not directly link men’s marijuana use to autism in their offspring.
 Rather, it calls for more research on the matter.

 Until then, the largest risk prospective dads run with weed is guilt if something does go wrong during the pregnancy.
 There may be no way to be certain that cannabis caused the problem.
 But if parents are going to feel terrible about that for the rest of their child’s life, then they should probably take a break from the weed.
 When it comes to conception, it’s not exactly worth the risk.